Aegon Sustainable Equity Fund

 Banking & Financials

-The fund avoids banks that finance fossil fuels extraction (coal, oil, gas)
+Avoids banks which finance fossil fuels extraction (coal, oil, gas)

 Will avoid banks that have a large part of their loan book (or other assets) invested in fossil fuels companies - particular coal, oil and gas.